chazzka/clanekcathedral/clanek.md

 This leads us to supervised learning.

 ### Supervised learning
+As shown in the above sections, the unsupervised learning led to undesired outcomes.
+If we consider pure supervised learning algorithm on the other hand, we quickly come to a contrasting problem.

-As shown in the above sections, the supervised learning No tak teď jsme si uvěodmili že teda není cesta používat unsupervised algortimy protože potřebujeme nejprve naučit co je správné a pak teprve ať nám řekne co je špatné.
+No tak teď jsme si uvěodmili že teda není cesta používat unsupervised algortimy protože potřebujeme nejprve naučit co je správné a pak teprve ať nám řekne co je špatné.
 Nabízí se neuronka,